🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 There are also some newer private companies in the carbon credit space to keep an eye on.
 Although there isn’t a way for a retail investor to invest in private companies, it might be worth tracking these companies as they may go public in the future.

-Additionally, new exchanges such as the trading platform LIBER have started offering retail investors exposure to portfolios of curated carbon credits.
+Additionally, some new exchanges have started offering retail investors exposure to portfolios of curated carbon credits.
 These credits may be grouped by region or by type, such as forestry or renewable energy projects.

 Pros and Cons of Investing in Carbon Credits